Table of Contents

 This flexibility makes Facebook a valuable selling platform for ecommerce retailers who also have other websites, as well as those who want to do business exclusively through Facebook.

-Facebook also integrates with top shipping and fulfillment solutions, so you can easily connect Facebook with your existing supply chain technology stack.
+Facebook also integrates with top shipping and fulfilment solutions, so you can easily connect Facebook with your existing supply chain technology stack.

 More brand recognition and awareness